darshnkd/Darshan-Dhanwade/README.md

 - 🔭 I’m currently working on [Deep Model](Link)

 - 🌱 I’m currently **exploring the depths of Artificial Intelligence.
-Deep Learning, NLP, GenAI**
+Deep Learning, NLP, GenAI.**

 - 💬 Ask me about **Machine Learning ,Deep Learning , TensorFlow etc**
 - 🧐 I’m looking to **collaborate and work on projects in AI and machine learning with like-minded individuals.**